Plantar Heel Pain

 1. Pain on first movement, particularly in the morning or after rest.

-3. The pain can sometimes decrease during activity, but be aggravated by standing.
+3. The pain can be aggravated by standing.

 Research suggests plantar heel pain involves degenerative changes to the collagen of the tendon.